KarlMeierMattern/Full-Stack/JS-notes.md

 This allows web apps to save data during one session, then retrieve it in a later page session.
 Learn how to handle form inputs, manage local storage, perform CRUD (Create, Read, Update, Delete) operations on tasks, implement event listeners, and toggle UI elements.

+- Similar to adding and removing classe using `el.classList.add()` and `el.classList.remove()` another method to use with the `classList` property is the `toggle`, which adds the class if it is not present on the element and removes the class if it is present on the element.

+		element.classList.toggle("class-to-toggle");
+- The HTML `<dialog>` element has a `showModal()` method that can be used to display a modal dialog box on a web page.

+		dialogElement.showModal();
+- The HTML `<dialog>` element has a `close()` method that can be used to close a modal dialog box on a web page.

+		dialogElement.close();
+- `preventDefault()` method stops the browser from refreshing the page after submitting the form.
+- The `findIndex()` array method finds and returns the index of the first element in an array that meets the criteria specified by a provided testing function.
+If no such element is found, the method returns -1.

+		const numbers = [3, 1, 5, 6];
+		const firstNumLargerThanThree = numbers.findIndex((num) => num > 3);

+		console.log(firstNumLargerThanThree); // prints index 2
+- `unshift()` is an array method that is used to add one or more elements to the beginning of an array.
+-